 Which Linux OS is right for you?

-Your Linux distro of choice are going to depend on your personal needs.
-Foremost you should consider your own computer skills: if you have never used the command line and never used Linux you will be more restricted in choice.
-Another obvious point to consider: are you going to use your Linux OS on a desktop, or to serve applications?
-And, if desktop, do you prefer one of the modern looking distros, or a more classic Linux look?
+Your Linux distro of choice is going to depend on your personal needs.
+Foremost, you should consider your computer skills.
+If you have never used the command line or Linux, you will be more restricted in your choices.
+Another obvious point to consider is: are you going to use your Linux OS on a desktop or to serve applications?
+And, if desktop, do you prefer one of the modern-looking distros or a more classic Linux look?

-With basic computer skills you should look at a distribution which caters for inexperienced Linux users.
+With basic computer skills, you should look at a distribution that caters to inexperienced Linux users.
 Linux Mint and Deepin are good choices.
 Are you a pro Linux user?
 You might prefer to use Fedora or Debian, while the most experienced users could choose Gentoo.

 As for servers, consider the need for a GUI.
-Some servers are best managed via the command line as it means your server won’t be slowed down by the graphics server.
-Some server distros won’t come with a GUI, some will and some like Ubuntu will allow you to add a GUI any time after you’ve installed the server.
+Some servers are best managed via the command line, which means your server won’t be slowed down by the graphics server.
+Some server distros won’t come with a GUI, some will, and some, like Ubuntu, will allow you to add a GUI any time after you’ve installed the server.